Vanperdung/DOS/doc/1_Real_mode.md

 Physical address = (0x1111 * 16) + 0x0001 = 0x11110 + 0x0001 = 0x11111
 ```

-To define a custom interrupt handler, we first define a routine with a label and then write the segment/offset of the routine to IVT.f
+To define a custom interrupt handler, we first define a routine with a label and then write the segment/offset of the routine to IVT.

 ## Reading From The Disk